First-order optimal codes for an adversarial nanopore channel: Introduction

+Compared with the deletion-only setting, explicit constructions for the general $q$-ary edit channel, allowing insertions, deletions, and substitutions, are less developed.
+Levenshtein \cite{levenshtein1966binary} showed that the binary VT construction can correct a single edit with redundancy $\log_2(n+1)$, and later works \cite{cai2021correcting,gabrys2022beyond} constructed single-edit-correcting codes with nearly optimal redundancy over non-binary alphabets.
+For multiple edits, one standard reduction is that any $2t$-deletion-correcting code is also $t$-edit-correcting, since a substitution may be viewed as a deletion followed by an insertion.
+This reduction, however, generally doubles the deletion budget and does not yield optimal redundancy.
+Conversely, since deletions form a special case of edits, any lower bound on the redundancy of $t$-deletion-correcting codes also applies to $t$-edit-correcting codes.

-\paragraph*{Our contributions} We give an explicit construction of $q$-ary codes of length $n$ with $2t\log_q n+\Theta(\log\log n)$ redundant symbols that can correct up to $t$ deletions of $\ell$-mers, where $t\leq\min\{\ell-2, (\ell+1)/2\}$ is a constant independent of $n$.
-Our construction reduces deletion correction to an almost Hamming-type error-correction problem, and uses generalized Reed-Solomon (GRS) codes as a key building block.
-In addition, we observe that our nanopore channel model can be viewed as a weaker version of the classical adversarial deletion channel.
-Consequently, the lower bound of Alon \etal applies directly and yields an existential upper bound $2t\log_q n-\log_q\log_2 n+O(1)$ on the optimal redundancy.
-This further suggests our explicit construction matches this existential upper bound to first order.
-Moreover, drawing on ideas of Levenshtein \cite{levenshtein1966binary}, we use the probabilistic method to establish an upper bound on the optimal code size, implying a lower bound of $t\log_q n+\Omega(1)$ on the optimal redundancy.
+{\em Our contributions.} We first study the deletion-only nanopore channel.
+We observe that this channel is weaker than the classical adversarial deletion channel.
+Consequently, the lower bound of Alon \etal \cite{alon2023logarithmically} applies directly and yields an existential upper bound $2t\log_q n-\log_q\log_2 n+O(1)$ on the optimal redundancy.
+Moreover, drawing on ideas of Levenshtein \cite{levenshtein1966binary}, we use the probabilistic method to establish an upper bound on the optimal code size for the deletion-only nanopore channel, implying a lower bound of $t\log_q n+\Omega(1)$ on the optimal redundancy.

+We then present two explicit constructions of $t$-deletion-correcting codes in the small-$t$ regime where $t\leq \min\{\ell-1)/2,(\ell+2)/3\}$.
+The first construction reduces deletion correction to an almost Hamming-type error-correction problem and uses generalized Reed-Solomon (GRS) codes as a key building block.\footnote{More generally, any efficiently decodable $t$-Hamming-error-correcting code over a suitable alphabet would suffice for this purpose.} It gives $q$-ary codes of length $n$ with redundancy $2t\log_q n+\Theta(\log\log n)$.
+The second construction exploits the fact that the relevant error pattern that GRS codes have to deal with is a nonnegative integer vector whose total weight is at most $t$.
+Using Sidon sets, more precisely $B_t$-sequences, we obtain $t$-deletion-correcting codes with redundancy $t\log_q n+\Theta(\log\log n)$, which matches the lower bound $t\log_q n+\Omega(1)$ to first order.

+Lastly, we extend the $B_t$-based construction to the general edit nanopore channel, where the adversary may insert, delete, or substitute $\ell$-mers.
+In the regime $t\leq \min\{(\ell-1)/4,(\ell+2)/6\}$, we construct explicit $t$-edit-correcting codes with redundancy $t\log_q n+\Theta(\log\log n)$, again achieving first-order optimal redundancy.